drand/website/docs/docs/specification.md

 create the final signature.

-**Validation of beacon and storage**: Once the new beacon is created, the node verifies its signature, loads the last saved beacom from the database and checks if the following routine returns true:
+**Validation of beacon and storage**: Once the new beacon is created, the node verifies its signature, loads the last saved beacon from the database and checks if the following routine returns true:

 ```go